 Not because you are a bad mom, but because you think you’re a bad mom.

 What’s that saying?
 Oh, yeah…

 “More is caught than taught.”

 If our inner voices tell us negative things and we live those out, the kids will know.
-They may even think they are the cause of our unhappiness.
+Heres a sad truth: they may even think they are the cause of our unhappiness.

-Here’s the truth: If our inner voice is telling us that our kids are messed up and it’s our fault, we’ll parent out of guilt instead of out of parental authority.
-Your kids will pick up on what you think so the key is… to change how we think.
-More on that below…
+Here’s the truth: If our inner voice is telling us that our kids are messed up and it’s our fault, we WILL parent out of guilt instead of out of parental authority.

 At the end of the day, we must be diligent to feed ourselves with positive things.
 Whatever we focus on becomes what we orient our lives around, good or bad.

 And now, dear brothers and sisters, one final thing.
 Fix your thoughts on what is true, and honorable, and right, and pure, and lovely, and admirable.
-Think about things that are excellent and worthy of praise.
-Phil.
-4:8
+Think about things that are excellent and worthy of praise.Philippians 4:8

 Research now shows our brains are immensely more powerful than we imagined.
 Our thoughts, habits, and patterns actually create paths in our brains.

 Hard, but not at all impossible.